issacdowling/selfhostedsmarthomeguide/README.md

 **It's a mess, but it works.**

-Except for if you repair your phone.
+Except for if you re-pair your phone.
 It likely won't let you re-pair.

 To fix that, there's no elegant solution right now.
 Open the terminal, run `bluetoothctl`, then type `remove `, press tab, and it'll either fill something in, or give you a list of options.
 If it fills something in, just press enter and you're done.
 If you've got a list, type the first letter of one, press tab, then enter, and do that for each item in the list.